 When the number of cities is just two or three, the solution can be found in a moment.
-However, when the number is increased to say 30 cities, it takes a classical computer approximately 800 million years to perform round-robin calculations in order to find the optimal solution.
+However, in the case of 30 cities, the total number of possible routes increases to over 10 to the power of 30.

 Such severe limitations are easily solved by Digital Annealer, which can quickly and efficiently solve this problem type, making it an ideal solution of combinatorial optimization problems that businesses are facing today.